Recharge the Relationship

 Would you like to revamp your relationship in some way?
 Do you feel as though you don’t know your partner anymore or that you have drifted?
 Are there things you want to say to your partner but aren’t sure how?
 Are there issues you try to address but that, like clockwork, turn into a larger fight and leave both partners feeling unheard, hurt, or alone?
 Do you want to explore sexual or intimacy needs with your partner, but don’t know where to start?

 Alternatively, perhaps your relationship is solid, but there are differences in values, cultural backgrounds, or family traditions that are greatly impacting your relationship and need further clarification.
-Or maybe you are blending your families or expanding it with a new child.
+Or maybe you are blending your family or expanding it with a new child.
 As discussed earlier, checking in every few months surrounding a particular issue or perpetual problems could not only lessen your relationship distress but also strengthen your connection.

 - Gottman, J. M., Gottman, J. S., Cole, C., & Preciado, M. (2020).
 Gay, Lesbian, and Heterosexual Couples About to Begin Couples Therapy: An Online Relationship Assessment of 40,681 Couples.
 Journal of Marital and Family Therapy, jmft.12395. https://doi.org/10.1111/jmft.12395